Also visit our

 I have been pouring seemingly endless money into the actual hive equipment, sugar to feed them in the fall every year, and maintenance around the hives in the foster locations …

 Back in 2018 I had to invest close to 1K in building the custom welded steel dip tank to use for dipping the old hive equipment in boiling wax, along with another $650 for the mix of waxes required.
-My Costco sugar bill topped $1500 last year.
+My Costco sugar bill topped $2000 last year.
 But I continue to do it, because I love my bees …

-It would also be great if you are close and had time to help me in person with the actual work of making the new splits, building equipment, and relocating them, I love making new friends and many hands make lighter work.
+If you are close and have time to help with the actual work of making the new splits, building equipment, and relocating them, I love making new friends and many hands make lighter work.
 It's a guaranteed way to learn more than any beekeeping class could teach you. or sign up to volunteer if you would like to spend some time working on and learning about bees.

 For those of you close to the Northern VA area, I have local spring honey available, as a thank you when you donate to the sugar fund.